vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 ### Handling of virtual function in virtual base class
 -

-### Complication of using virtual base class
+### Complications of using virtual base class
 > **Downcasting**
-- As we have seen in Reason 2, casting of object Bottom to Right(in other words, upcasting) requires adding offset to this pointer.
-One might be tempted to think that downcasting (going the other way) can then simply be implemented by subtracting the same offset.
+- As we have seen, casting of object Bottom to Right(in other words, upcasting) requires adding offset to pointer.
+One might be tempted to think that downcasting can then simply be implemented by subtracting the same offset.
 - This process is not easy for compiler as it seems.
 To understand this, let we go through example.
-Suppose we extend our inheritance hierarchy with the following class.
 ```
 class AnotherBottom : public Left, public Right
 {